craigdavey306/design-patterns/strategy/README.md

-The Strategy Pattern defines a family of algorighms, encapsulates each one, and makes them interchangeable.
+The Strategy Pattern is a behavioral design pattern that defines a family of algorighms, encapsulates each one, and makes them interchangeable.
 Strategy allows the algorithm to vary independently from clients that use it.